emoriarty/jekyll-notion/README.md

 {{ site.data.about.content }}
 ```

 The rest of properties are mapped as expected.
-See below.
+For more info go to [notion properties](#notion-properties).

 ### Watch